hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 it may end up being disciplined (the exact rules around this will be defined in subsequent design docs for the Event Intake module).

+If an event builds upon a parent with a newer birth-round than itself, then it is invalid and discarded.

 #### Topological Ordering

 Events are buffered if necessary to ensure that each parent event has been emitted from Event Intake before any child